Zach488/qb-burgershot/Readme.md

 ## Soon To Come
-- Random Toys in the murder meal box.

 - Lucky tickets that gives a player certain amount of money or rewward.

 ## Insert into #qb-smallresources --> server --> consumables.lua